Chris Murphy (manager): Manager of INXS (1979–1995)

 Under the management of Murphy and Grant, INXS went from a Sydney pub band to playing international venues including headlining a show at Wembley Stadium in July 1991 with 74,000 in attendance.
 INXS sold more than 30 million albums worldwide.
 Murphy also assisted in the commercial success of Models, which achieved two hits on the Kent Music Report Singles Chart in 1985, "Barbados" (March, No. 2) and "Out of Mind, Out of Sight" (July, No. 1).

 During October 1986 Murphy and Grant teamed with fellow managers Jeremy Fabinyi (Mental as Anything), Mark Pope (Jimmy Barnes, Divinyls), and Ken West (I'm Talking) to stage the Australian Made series of concerts.
 The tour performance order was Mental as Anything, I'm Talking, The Triffids, The Saints, Divinyls, Models, Barnes and INXS.
 It began in Hobart in December and visited all state capitals ending in Sydney in late January the following year.
 Although the tour had been announced with claims of Australian mateship and cooperation, arguments ensued between various band managers over the proposed concert series film.
 Some bands felt they had been coerced into unfavourable tour contracts.
 The tour ended in a fracas when Murphy and Fabinyi argued backstage in Sydney and came to blows.

 In the 1980s Murphy invested in digital broadcasting and music sales but also organic farming.
 He created a large-scale free range/organic chicken operation and ran a business for daily delivery of organic lamb to restaurants around the world.
 In 1987 Murphy was rated by BRW magazine as Australian Entrepreneur of the Year.
-In 1988 he established an independent record label, rooART, initially distributed by PolyGram.
+In 1988 he established an independent record label, rooART, with Sebastian Chase (of Chase Records) and Justin Van Stom (formerly of MMA).
+It was initially distributed by PolyGram.

 Murphy signed Australian acts to rooArt including Crash Politics, The Hummingbirds, Ratcat and You Am I. In June 1991 Ratcat had simultaneous number-one single, "Don't Go Now", and album, Blind Love, on the ARIA charts.
 In 1992 Murphy signed a deal with Time Warner Inc. for international distribution.
 In February 1995 You Am I had a number-one album with Hi Fi Way.
 Later rooArt acts included Wendy Matthews (ex-Models) and The Screaming Jets which also helped the label become more commercially popular in Australia.
 In the 1990s, he sold his publishing company, MMA Music, to PolyGram Music Publishing.